Trump vows ‘security’ as he accepts GOP nomination, warns Biden would end ‘American greatness’

 Delivering his GOP renomination acceptance speech live from the South Lawn of the White House on Thursday night as he closed out this week’s Republican National Convention, the president emphasized that “Joe Biden is not the savior of America’s soul – he is the destroyer of America’s jobs, and if given the chance, he will be the destroyer of American greatness.”

-And making the case for another four years steering the nation, Trump vowed that “in a new term as president, we will again build the greatest economy in history – quickly returning to full employment, soaring incomes and record prosperity.”
+And making the case for another four years steering the nation, arguing he's kept his promises and delivered on them to supporters, Trump vowed that “in a new term as president, we will again build the greatest economy in history – quickly returning to full employment, soaring incomes and record prosperity.”

 But Trump also used his speech and the entire four-day confab to shake up a contest that has seen him consistently for months trail the former vice president in national public opinion polling and, more importantly, in surveys in the key general election battle ground states.
 The president is aiming for a reset in a race where his job combating the worst pandemic to strike the nation and the world in a century – and an economy severely deflated by the coronavirus – are top on the minds of voters.